Annual reports of departments

 The PGPA Rule requires that statistics be provided regarding an entity's

-classification level, full-time employees, part-time employees, gender, staff
+level, full-time employees, part-time employees, gender, staff location, and

-The annual report failed to provide statistics regarding employees who identify
+The 2017–18 annual report again failed to provide statistics regarding

-The committee encourages the department to provide additional statistics
+The committee again encourages Home Affairs to provide statistics on Indigenous

 The committee found the annual report to be 'apparently satisfactory'.